exsitu-projects/WildOS/ReadMe.md

 You can start the server with an initial set of running applications simply by adding them to the command line:

-	(macos)% ../tools/nw Browser
+	% wildos Browser
-	(linux)% nw .
-Browser

 Note that you can pass the following command line arguments (before the application names):

 * `-w <config>` or `--wall <config>` to specify the platform configuration file (overrides any `$WALL` setting);
 * `-p <port>` or `--p <port>` to specify the port number the server listens to (overrides the `serverPort` property in the platform configuration file).

+For example :

+	% wildos -w local -p 8088 Browser

+On Mac OS X, you can pass `-X` as first argument to `nw` to run node-webkit as a Unix command instead of a Mac OS application.
+This can help in case of crashes at startup as it displays the error messages on standard output.

 ### Running the rendering clients ###
-To run the rendering clients, simply click the `Restart` button in the main window. or select `Restart` in the `Platform` menu.
+To run the rendering clients, simply click the `Restart` button in the main window or select `Restart` in the `Platform` menu.
-Alternatively, you can run the following command in a terminal window unless you are running the clients locally:

-	% walldo WildOS/renderer/restart -p <portnumber>

-If you are running clients locally, the command instead is (assuming you are in the WildOS directory):

-	% renderer/restart --local -p <portnumber>

-In both cases, `<portnumber>` is the portnumber specified in the platform configuration file or on the command line when you ran the server.
-The `-p <portnumber>` argument can be omitted if the port number is 8080.

 This command will kill any existing clients and then start them again.
 Each client machine should first show a window with lots of traces and then, as soon as it has managed to connect to the server, it should display a full-screen blank window with the same web page as the one you loaded on the server.
 (If you are running clients locally, it will create four small windows mimicking a small tiled display instead of running full screen).